5 great benefits of game-based learning in soft skills training

 There are a lot of benefits we can draw from game-based learning on the learning and development of management skills or soft skills.
-Despite the countless reasons showing how good an impact gamification has on learning, there is still some skepticism about interactive games, most of them online.
-In order to drive away your fears, we are telling you about the five main benefits of game-based learning:
+Despite the countless reasons showing how good an impact gamification has on learning, there is still some skepticism about mostly online interactive games.
+In order to drive away your fears, we tell you about the five main benefits of game-based learning:

 GBL allows for practice

 The greatest strength of effective game-based learning is the integration of tools which enable the internalization of contents.
 These tools are the simulators, which let students “do” things that they are just “told” about in other platforms.
 The best way of learning something is doing it, and it is especially so with the development of management skills.
 Simulators recreate real-life situations so as to have a no-risk practice and learn these soft skills that strengthen our personal and professional development and are not learned in books, or with theory, but only through practice.

 Most game-based learning requires students to think quickly and use logic in order to solve problems.
 This requirement encourages decision making and helps develop management skills.
 Aspects such as strategic thinking, putting oneself in the position of others, the development of analytical and communicative skills, etc., are factors very much present in many serious games for the learning of soft skills, such as Merchants, the negotiation course-game; or Triskelion, the one on time management and personal productivity.

 Serious games and other “learning” games follow a narrative structure that allows students to immerse themselves in a context in order to develop a skill.
 By correcting certain behaviors and repeating certain habits, students end up memorizing, almost unconsciously, those behaviors that help them solve the game, move forward and get positive feedback.
 In short, GBL improves memory through practical learning.

 You may be interested: Corporate Training: 5 Reasons for Using Game-Based Learning